-Something like “Feed Our Friends,” “Save a Life,” do a better job of reminding donors of your shared goal.
+Something like “Feed Our Friends” or “Save a Life” does a better job of reminding donors of your shared goal.
 Or you can be more donor-centric with something like “Make a Difference” to remind the donor of their role in making your mission a reality.

 Here’s a scary statistic: 84 percent of donation pages are still not mobile friendly according to MobileCause.

-But here’s the good news: Today, most web hosting services know the importance of mobile optimization.
+But there’s good news!
+Today, most web hosting services know the importance of mobile optimization.

-So, most offer responsive web designs that are created with mobile users in mind.
-These sites are intended to read well on a desktop or any mobile device.
+So, most offer responsive web designs created with mobile users in mind.
+These sites are intended to read well on a desktop or mobile device.

 Still not sold?
-Don’t forget, 54 percent of nonprofit emails are opened on mobile devices, according to Nonprofit Source.
+Don’t forget, 54 percent of nonprofit emails are opened on mobile, according to Nonprofit Source.

 We’ll say it one more time.
 Your online donation page needs to be mobile friendly!